merchise/xotl.ql/docs/source/overview.rst

 Overview
 ========

-The main goal of `xotl.ql` is to provide a *facilities* that allow writing queries in a *pythonic way*.
+The main goal of `xotl.ql` is to provide *tools* that allow writing queries in a *pythonic way*.
 In this regard, `xotl.ql` has a similar outlook that LINQ queries have in C#.

 A `query expression`:term: takes the form of a Python generator expression::